 With the advent of superthermal sources of UCN, a new generation of UCN sources using this technology are under development at various laboratories.
-For a list of these sources, please see Table 1 (in the attached pages).
+For a list of these sources, please see Table 1 (below).
 The table indicates that CSUNS would exceed the capabilities of all planned future UCN sources worldwide.
 It is important to note that all the sources that would come close to being competitive with CSUNS are future sources that are under development at this time.
 Additionally all the other sources use different technologies to the one proposed for CSUNS.
-We believe that it is our technology, ultimately, that will prove the most successful of all future projects worldwide.
+We expect that our technology, ultimately, will prove the most successful of all future projects worldwide.
 A comparison of the proposed infrastructure to those planned projects will be given in the "Need for the Infrastructure" section.